 Mesothelioma Symptoms

-Some of the most common signs of mesothelioma include fluid buildup, coughing, and abdominal pain.
-Patients may experience different mesothelioma symptoms depending on whether their cancer starts near the lungs or abdomen.
-Learn more about the signs and symptoms of mesothelioma, ways to manage them, and how our team can help you.
+Some common symptoms of mesothelioma include fluid buildup, coughing, and stomach pain.
+Patients may experience different mesothelioma symptoms depending on whether their cancer starts near the lungs, abdomen, heart, or testes.
+Learn more about the signs and symptoms of mesothelioma, the best ways to manage them, and how our team can help you.

 Medically reviewed by: Mark Levin, MD